-At the time of the shooting, the couple were sitting in a Mercury Montego, which was owned by Esau's brother.
-They were parked just a couple of feet away from Suriani's apartment building at 1950 Hutchinson River Parkway.
+Esau and Suriani were sitting in a Mercury Montego that was owned by Esau's brother.
+They were parked just a few feet away from Suriani's apartment building at 1950 Hutchinson River Parkway.

 During the 1970s, this narrow, tree-covered road had a reputation for being a lover's lane.

-Notably, Berkowitz specifically targeted such places whenever he was trolling for a new victim.
+Berkowitz specifically targeted such places whenever he was trolling for his next victim.

-Unfortunately, this means that the young couple were simply in the wrong place at the wrong time.
+This means that the young couple were most likely in the wrong place at the wrong time.

 The shooting terrified the tightly knit Italian-American neighborhood so much that residents stopped sitting on their stoops, even during hot weather.
 Parents also forbade their children from meeting each other outside.

 This is a west-facing aerial image of Pelham Bay.

 As you can see, the Esau-Suriani shooting took place a few blocks away from where Berkowitz had killed Donna Lauria eight months earlier.

 Valentina Suriani was an 18-year-old student who lived on the 12th floor of this apartment building at 1950 Hutchinson River Parkway.

 She and her family had moved to Pelham Bay five years prior.